-A student who has clearly defined objectives that lie outside an established academic department may design a proposal for a major in an individualized academic program, one that helps the student fulfill his or her objectives.
-This proposal will be designed with the aid of the Individual Majors Committee, along with an advisory committee of three full-time faculty members, from at least two different departments of the college.
+A student who has clearly defined objectives that cannot be fulfilled through enrollment in an established CAS major may design a proposal for a major in an individualized academic program, one that helps the student fulfill his or her objectives.
+This proposal will be designed with the aid of the Individual Majors Committee, along with an advisory committee, from at least two different departments of the college , unless it can be shown that the major can best be accomplished within one department, in which case the advisory committee may come from that department but must still be constituted of two fulltime faculty members.